-In contrast, S/4HANA private cloud tenants can pick and choose not just the new ERP features they want or don't want to implement but also the system's upgrade schedule to ensure there's minimal downtime or disruption to the business.
+In contrast, S/4HANA private cloud tenants can pick and choose not just the new ERP features they want to implement, but they can also decide on the system's upgrade schedule for minimal downtime.

-Switching between S/4HANA public and private cloud
+Moving to S/4HANA public from private cloud

-A Greenfield implementation is a new ERP implementation and not a migration of legacy ERP systems such as SAP ECC to S/4HANA.
+A greenfield implementation is a new ERP implementation and not a migration of legacy ERP systems, such as SAP ECC to S/4HANA.
 S/4HANA public cloud offers companies only the available standard ERP features for a plug-and-play implementation approach.

-As an overall S/4HANA public cloud vs. private cloud comparison, public cloud is more appropriate for small-to-medium sized businesses (SMBs) in supported industries having simpler and straightforward business processes.
-SAP considers any business making up to $1B in revenue each year part of the SMB category.
-S/4HANA private cloud is a better fit for mid-to-larger sized companies planning a brand-new implementation that need a software and landscape customization.
+As an overall S/4HANA public cloud vs. private cloud comparison, public cloud is more appropriate for small and medium-sized businesses in supported industries having simpler and straightforward business processes.
+SAP considers any business making up to $1 billion in revenue each year part of the SMB category.
+S/4HANA private cloud is a better fit for midsize and larger companies planning a brand-new implementation that need a software and landscape customization.